canonical/penpot-operator/docs/how-to/integrate-with-cos.md

 ## Grafana

-In order for the Grafana dashboard to function properly, Grafana should be able to connect to Prometheus and Loki as its datasource.
+In order for the Grafana dashboard to function properly, Grafana should be able to connect to Prometheus and Loki as its data source.
 Deploy and integrate the `prometheus-k8s` and `loki-k8s` charms with [`grafana-k8s`](https://charmhub.io/grafana-k8s) charm through the `grafana-source` integration.

 Note that the relation `grafana-source` has to be explicitly stated since `prometheus-k8s` and